mukoedo1993/csapp-mynotes/chap1/sec1_4.md

 of packaging.
 Controllers are chip sets in the device itself or on the system's main printed circuit board(often called the *motherboard*).
 An adpater is a card that plugs into a slot on the motherboard.
 Regardless, the purpose of each is to transfer information back and forth between the I/O bus and an I/O device.

+### Main Memory ###
+The *main memory* is a temporary storage device that holds a program and the data it manipulates while the processor is executing the porgram.
+Physically, main memory consists of a collection of *dynamic random access memory* (DRAM) chips.